system-zero/system-zero/data/docs/la.md

   }

   println (fibo_recursive (12)) # => 144
-  # however the stack can easily exhausted with some thousands of calls.
+  # however the stack can be easily exhausted with some thousands of calls.
   # Note also that in this case, it isn't a requirenment to declare first the
   # function to use it.
 But normally it is an error to use a symbol, that hasn't
   # been declared.
 The parsing order is the classic top to bottom.
 But functions
   # are not doing any kind of parsing first, other than the time of the evaluation,
   # and that it is the reason why this works for recursive functions.
-  # This is dangerous, since code that hasn't been used it doesn't checked at
+  # This is dangerous, since code that hasn't been used, it doesn't checked at
   # all for correctness.

   # Functions can be anonymous.